Digital Skills for Heritage

 Sign up to our newsletter and tick the ‘digital’ box to get the latest news about Digital Skills for Heritage to your inbox.

-Activities have now come to an end, but many recordings and resources are available that will help you get to grips with digital.
+Activities have now come to an end, but there are many great recordings and resources still available.
+Check them out at:

 We have produced free digital guides to help heritage organisations get started in key digital areas: